breuHQ/durex/README.md

 ## Why?

-Working with temporal and using it across multiple projects and follow the [block, element, modifier](https://getbem.com/introduction/), a technique for writing maintainable , to create idempotent workflow ids.
-Creating a shared library so that we don't have to use rewrite it again.
+After working with temporal.io across multiple projects, we have standarized a set of best practices across our projects.
+For example, to create a unique & identifiable workflow id from the UI, we have found that following the [block, element, modifier](https://getbem.com/introduction/) method, a technique for writing maintainable CSS, makes it very readable and maintainable.

+We also found that tying the workflow to a queue makes it very easy.
+For us, `Queue` is where it all begins.

 ## Getting Started

-We start by creating a `Queue` first and then create workflows.
+We start by creating a `Queue` first and then call `ExecuteWorkflow` or `ExecuteChildWorkflow` methods on the `Queue` interface.

 ### temporal.io setup